hpi-swa-lab/qinoq/.github/pull_request_template.md

 - [ ] a keyframe can be overwritten in the inspector by navigating to the same scroll position (most easily done at scroll position 0) and adding a new keyframe

 ### Tabs
-- [ ] the first tab can be renamed to 'aScrollytelling', this will also rename the interactive
+- [ ] the first tab can be renamed to 'aScrollytelling', this will also rename the interactive to 'aScrollytelling'
-- [ ] the second tab can be renamed to 'sunrise', this will also rename the sequence in the global timeline
+- [ ] the second tab can be renamed to 'sunrise', this will also rename the sequence in the global timeline to 'sunrise' and the respective timeline to 'sunrise timeline'
 - [ ] the second tab can be closed with the 'X'